m1kx/max-cube-control/README.md

 ## Introduction
 The Max Cube Control Center allows you to control your Max Cube devices from a modern user interface.
 Follow the guide below to set up the project quickly.

+## Features
+- Set device temperatures
+- Schedule temperature changes using cron-jobs (! crons are specified using UTC time zone, so adjust them accordingly)

 ## Preview
 ![Project Preview](preview.jpeg)